CELL-DGIST/HDZoo-official/README.md

 python main.py dataset/mnist_train.choir_dat
 ```

-You have the option to change the encoding method.
+You also have the option to change the encoding method.
 For example, if you want to use the `randomproj` encoding method, the command would be modified as follows:

 ```
 python main.py --encoder randomproj dataset/mnist_train.choir_dat